Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 All the effort of adding audio files and artifacts to the workspace must be good for something, or else we could just have hard-coded the input and output paths in the program.
 As stated before, the attribute map is Mellite's way of allowing different objects to be interacting with each other.
-Now that we have the full stretching algorithm implemented, it would be nice if could try it out on multiple different audio files.
-A much quicker way that adding each file to the workspace is to build a small user interface to select the files and then run the program.
+Now that we have the full stretching algorithm implemented, it would be nice if we could try it out on multiple different audio files.
+A much quicker way that adding each file to the workspace is to __build a small user interface__ to select the files and then run the program.

-A set of related object types exist for this: _Control_, _Act_, and _Widget_.
+A set of related object types exists for this: _Control_, _Act_, and _Widget_.
 They form programs in their own right, use the same language constructs, but are different in the results.
 A _Control_ object is most similar again to a PD or Max patcher that consists only of messaging objects.
 There are values which are connected through a data-flow program, and there are actions issued through triggers such as `Bang`.
-While a _Control_ program can exist over a period of time (it just "sits" there waiting for input and reacting), an _Act_---short for action---is an atomic operation, and becomes useful mostly as a way to glueing together different components.
+While a _Control_ program can exist over a period of time (it just "sits" there waiting for input and reacting), an _Act_---short for action---is an atomic operation, and becomes useful when glueing together different components.
 The _Widget_ program finally is a variant of a _Control_ program that also produces visual components which are rendered as a user interface.
 Thus, what we want to add here, is a _Widget_ program that gives us visual components for specifying input and output audio files.

-In order not to overload this tutorial, I am not going to explain in detail how the Control and Widget programs are written (this may become content of another tutorial), but just present an example that can be coupled to the FScape program.
+In order not to overload this tutorial, I am not going to explain in detail how the Control and Widget programs are written (this may become topic of another tutorial), but I will just present an example that can be coupled to the FScape program.

 To create a Widget program, go to the workspace root window, press the plus button and select _Organization → Widget_.
 Alternatively and faster, create this object using the keyboard: